CorgiDev/ReactProject/README.md

 # React Project

 The purpose of this project is to demonstrate what I have learned about JavaScript/React thus far.
-This project will be a generic clinic website with a health API integrated into it.
+This project will be a recreation of my [CorgiDev website](http://corgidev.com).

 ## Getting Started